Yatishgrandhe/nasa-apace-apps-meteor-madness/AI_SETUP.md

 3. Navigate to any asteroid or comet detail page
 4. AI analysis will automatically load and display
 5. Impact prediction map will show potential impact locations
-6. NASA Eyes iframe will auto-load the specific object in 3D visualization
+6. NASA Eyes link will open the specific object in NASA's 3D visualization
-7. Use fullscreen mode for detailed map and NASA Eyes analysis
+7. Use fullscreen mode for detailed map analysis
 8. Switch between different impact scenarios (nominal, worst-case, best-case)
 9. Interact with NASA Eyes controls for orbital mechanics exploration